wolfalders/wolfalders.github.io/_pages/about.md

   - /about.html
 ---

-I am an archaeologist investigating the origins of interconnected urban societies and early globalisation in eastern Africa and across the Indian Ocean.
+I am an archaeologist investigating the emergence of interconnected urban societies and early globalisation in eastern Africa and across the Indian Ocean.
 I have extensive experience organizing and directing archaeological research projects, successfully integrating traditional survey and excavation techniques with advanced geospatial technologies, community-based research design, and training and mentoring for early career scholars from underrepresented and underserved backgrounds.

 I am a National Science Foundation SBE postdoctoral fellow at the Center for Advanced Spatial Technologies (CAST) at the University of Arkansas, Fayetteville.
 I received my PhD from the Department of Anthropology at the University of California, Berkeley in 2022.
 My research has been funded by the National Science Foundation, the Wenner-Gren Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.